smriti172003/JS-BASICS/README.md

 # JS-BASICS
-This file conatains the basics of js
+This file contains the basics of js